MemphiS047/icu-flow-prediction/doc/design.md

 ## Data Extraction Phase
 Forming the intial datasets or tables we followed similar practice used in MIMIC-Extract paper

-1) Base table - includes information related to patients such as age, weight, gender etc.
+1) Patient data
-2) First stay table - includes realted to first day measurements of the patients
+2) First stay data
-3) Only features that exists in the regulations
+3) Severity scores
+4) Medication and treatment data
+5) Features only included in extracted data from regulations

 ## Exclusion Phase